mdunphy/DJLES/README.md

 ## Documentation

-A LaTeX user guide is included, see the author's website for a compiled version: https://www.math.uwaterloo.ca/~mdunphy/
+A LaTeX user guide is included, see here for a compiled version: https://www.math.uwaterloo.ca/~mdunphy/djles.pdf